Ho Kwok Chuen

-Ho Kwok Chuen (何國泉 (ho^{4} gwok^{3} cyun^{4}); born 20 February 1977 in Hong Kong) is a Hong Kong professional footballer who currently plays for Hong Kong Premier League club Resources Capital.
-He is also the goalkeeping coach of the club.
+Ho Kwok Chuen (何國泉 (ho^{4} gwok^{3} cyun^{4}); born 20 February 1977) is a Hong Kong former professional footballer who played as a goalkeeper.
+He is currently the goalkeeping coach of Hong Kong Premier League club North District.

 Club career

 Sun Hei

 Due to a lack of players at Sun Hei in the 2011–12 Hong Kong FA Cup match against Rangers, Ho played as a midfielder.
 Rangers' Head coach Ricardo said he had no option left.
 The match ended 2–0 to Rangers.